robjg/dido/docs/reference/README.md

 - [dido:sql](dido/sql/SqlDido.md) - Export and Import with SQL.
 - [dido:table](dido/text/TextTableDido.md) - Creates an Out that write data to a text table.
 - [dido:to-bean](dido/oddjob/bean/ToBeanTransformer.md) -
-- [dido:to-json](dido/json/ToJsonStringType.md) - Provides a Mapping Function that will convert a Dido Data into a JSON String.
 - [dido:transform](dido/operators/transform/TransformationFactory.md) - Create a transformation of data by applying field transformations.
 - [dido-poi:blank](dido/poi/layouts/BlankCell.md) - Create a column cells that are blank.
 - [dido-poi:boolean](dido/poi/layouts/BooleanCell.md) - Define a column of Boolean cells.